 Earnings (loss) per share are calculated in accordance with ASC Topic 260 "Earnings Per Share," which provides for the calculation of "basic" and "diluted" earnings (loss) per share.
 Basic earnings (loss) per share includes no dilution and is computed by dividing net earnings by the weighted average number of common shares outstanding for the period.
 Diluted earnings (loss) per share reflect, in periods in which they have a dilutive effect, the effect of potential issuances of common shares.

-The diluted share base excludes incremental shares related to stock options, warrants and convertible debt of 1,157.
-100 and 257 and 1,256, 100 and 1,156 for the year ended December 31, 2018 and 2017, respectively.
-These shares were excluded due to their antidilutive effect.
+The diluted share base excludes the following potential common shares due to their antidilutive effect for the years ended December 31, 2019 and 2018: